 My settings required approval from me before comments were posted, but somehow these people bypassed it.

 Blogging puts you at risk from harassers who not only will ruin the experience of blogging, but could also put your safety at risk.

 In the case of ProBlogger’s Darren Rowse, a stalker even began to threaten his physical safety:

-- Your domain registration: If you’ve registered your own domain for your blog (a crucial way to avoid looking like a newbie blogger), your personal information is made public for the world to see.
+If you’ve registered your own domain for your blog, your personal information is made public for the world to see.
 Your name, address, email address, and phone number are publicly listed in the Whois Public Domain Registry for all the world to see with a quick search.

 Thankfully, there are ways you can keep your information secure and keep yourself safe:

-- Use domain privacy: When registering a domain, it’s safest to use domain privacy.
-Most online registrars offer this service for an additional yearly fee (usually somewhere around $10-12 USD).
+When registering a domain, it’s safest to use domain privacy.
+Most online registrars offer domain privacy protection service for an additional yearly fee (usually somewhere around $10-12 USD).
 Instead of listing your personal address and contact information in the public database, your host’s information will be listed.

 Bottom Line: Keep Safety in Mind When Blogging!

 It’s true that when it comes to harassment, the victim is never to blame – but there are steps you can take to mitigate the risk of blogging and protect yourself from those with ill intentions.

 Harassment in any form is simply unacceptable, but it is up to us to stop harassers.
 Otherwise, they just keep it up and will also find new victims.
 They're sad, broken people who desperately need attention.